daoliveira/audioaddict-alexa-skill/README.md

 # AudioAddict Alexa Skill
-A DI.FM, RadioTunes, ROCKRADIO, JAZZRADIO and ClassicalRadio skill for Alexa.
+Unofficial DI.FM, RadioTunes, ROCKRADIO, JAZZRADIO and ClassicalRadio skill for Alexa.

 ## Introduction
 This Alexa skill allows you to listen to 300+ streams from DI.FM, RadioTunes, ROCKRADIO, JAZZRADIO and ClassicalRadio.